saifulislam88/kubernetes/A.Kubernetes-principle-concept/(A).Kubernetes Principle & Concept.md

 This component communicates with the control plane. **So Kubelet is an agent application that runs on each node in the cluster.** It takes a set of specifications, PodSpecs, and ensures containers are working as well as listening to new commands from the kube-apiserver(master node).

+**Once the scheduler assigns a pod to a node, the kubelet on that node is responsible for**\
  - Primary "node agent" that runs on each node.
+ - Downloading the pod's container images.
  - Ensures that containers are running in a pod as expected.
+ - Monitoring the health of the pod and its containers.
  - Takes a set of PodSpecs and ensures that the described containers are running and healthy.
+ - Reporting the status back to the control plane.

 ### kube-proxy